Nuclear magnetic resonance

 - A Bruker AVANCE III 600MHz, with sample changer (SampleXpress Lite, 16 positions) and BCU variable temperature controller.

-The sample changer allows the pre-loading of samples and automatic operation 24 hours/day.
+The sample changer allows the pre-loading of samples and automatic operation 24 hours a day.

 The instruments are routinely used for 1D and 2D determination of the chemical structure of small molecules in solution, kinetic studies of organic molecules and sample purity determinations.
 Most experiments measure 1H and 13C nuclei, however 31P, 19F and other nuclei are also accessible.